Counterfactual Forecasting for Panel Data: Additional details of simulation studies in Sec.

-\textit{Tuning the penalized smoothing splines.} The penalized smoothing splines is a method for estimating functions with nonparametric regression \citep{green1993nonparametric, hastie2017generalized}.
-We implement the penalized spline with penalty tuned with 10-fold block-cross validation and block size $\lceil \sqrt{T} \rceil$, with previous blocks training the temporally next blocks accordingly.
+The penalized smoothing splines is a method for estimating functions with nonparametric regression \citep{green1993nonparametric, hastie2017generalized}.
+We implement the penalized spline with penalty tuned with 10-fold block-cross validation \citep{racine2000consistent,roberts2017cross} and block size $\lceil \sqrt{T} \rceil$ for selecting the spline penalty, with previous blocks training the temporally next blocks on a rolling basis.